peterkappelt/Tradfri-FHEM/README.md

 ## What this module can not do
 These points will be implemented later:
 * Pair new devices
-* Read information from the bulb, like the current brightness, and react to it
+* Moods for groups.
+Currently, they can't be set, nor read, changed, added.

 ## Getting started
 You need to do as follows in order to control a bulb:
 ### 1. Declare the Gateway-Connection

 * Define a new device in you FHEM setup: `define TradfriGW TradfriGateway <Gateway-IP> <Gateway-Secret-Key>`.
+* Don't forget to install the Perl JSON packages (JSON.pm).
+See "Prerequisites" for a hint how I've installed them.
 * You can use the gateway's IP address or its DNS name
 * You can find the Secret Key on the bottom side of your gateway.
 It is marked as the "Security Code".
 * Save your config by running the `save` command in FHEM